 Alaa Al-Halbosy is 31 years old and from Iraq.
-He's in his first year of a PhD in English Literature.

 "I heard about Bangor University from some friends of mine who studied at the same university.
 The reason why my choice fell on Bangor is that it is one of the UK's most prestigious universities regarding the satisfaction of students and its supervisors have a high reputation in the field of literature; besides being a beautiful, safe and calm which make it an ideal place for my family."